A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Introduction

-In this paper, we aim at extending the $\mu$-mode approach developed for the matrix exponential to the computation of actions of $\varphi$-functions for a matrix $K$ which is the Kronecker sum of $d$ matrices $A_\mu$, without assembling the matrix $K$ itself.
-Moreover, since we are interested in the application to exponential integrators which may require more than a single $\varphi$-function evaluation, as in the case of exponential Runge--Kutta schemes of high stiff order~\cite{HO05,L21}, we will derive an algorithm for the computation of actions of $\varphi$-functions on the \emph{same} vector
+In this paper, we aim at computing actions of $\varphi$-functions for a matrix $K$ which is the Kronecker sum of $d$ matrices $A_\mu$ using a $\mu$-mode approach, without assembling the matrix $K$ itself.
+Moreover, since we are interested in the application to exponential integrators which may require more than a single $\varphi$-function evaluation, as in the case of exponential Runge--Kutta schemes of high stiff order~\cite{HO05,L21}, we will derive an algorithm for the computation of actions of different $\varphi$-functions on the \emph{same} vector

 at once, as well as for \emph{linear combinations} of actions of $\varphi$-functions